International-Data-Spaces-Association/IDSA-Rulebook/008_Trust.md

 - Third-party assertions with verifiable provenance (expressed as verifiable claims).
 - Contextual factors (purpose, jurisdiction, risk class, data category).

-Absence of an input must be interpreted as negative trust.
+By default, and unless a DSGA/DTF explicitly specifies an alternative, the absence of an input SHOULD be treated as negative (or unknown) for the purposes of trust evaluation; DSGAs and DTFs must document the chosen default and any exceptions.

 ## Trust establishment mechanisms
 Trust establishment in data spaces relies on the exchange and verification of claims, dynamic policy negotiation, and evidence collection.